exalearn/ExaMol/docs/quickstart.rst

 ExaMol provides interfaces for `a few common libraries <components/score.html>`_) used in ML for molecular properties.

 The ``models`` define specific architectures used by the scorer.
+ExaMol uses a different set of models for each recipe.
-Each model will be trained using a different subset of the training data, and the predictions of all models will be combined to produce predictions with uncertainties for each model.
+Each model for each recipe will be trained using a different subset of the training data, and the predictions of all models will be combined to produce predictions with uncertainties for each molecule.

 Search Algorithm
 ~~~~~~~~~~~~~~~~